thunder/thunder-distribution/docs/contributing.md

 Please also note the pull request template to create better quality pull requests.

-All Thunder pull requests are execute on [GitHub actions](https://github.com/thunder/thunder-distribution/actions).
+All Thunder pull requests are executed on [GitHub actions](https://github.com/thunder/thunder-distribution/actions).
 On every pull request tests will be executed (or when new commits are pushed into pull request branch).
 All code will be checked against coding style.

 We support some test execution options.
 They can be provided by pull request labels.
-Here is list of supported labels:
+Here is a list of supported labels:
-- test-upgrade - this option will execute a custom test path, where an update (including execution of update hooks) from Thunder 2 will be tested.
+- test-upgrade - this option will execute a custom test path, where an update (including the execution of update hooks) from Thunder 2 will be tested.
 This option should be used in case of a pull request with update hooks or module updates.
-- test-min - this options installs the pull request version of Thunder with the oldest possible dependencies and executes the test suite.
+- test-min - this option installs the pull request version of Thunder with the oldest possible dependencies and executes the test suite.
-- test-performance - this option pushed the code base to our performance testing infrastructure.
-A successful test-max build is the required for this.
+- test-performance - this option pushed the codebase to our performance testing infrastructure.
+A successful test-max build is required for this.

 ### Update profile configuration

-The Thunder distributions ships the config_profile module as a dev dependency for easier config updates.
+The Thunder distributions ship the config_profile module as a dev dependency for easier config updates.
 The workflow for updating config files that are shipped in the distribution should be:
 * Install the latest dev version of Thunder